georgetown-cset/article-linking/methods_documentation/0_metadata_table_generation.md

 - references
 - doi

-To do this, we ran the SQL queries specified in `sequences/generate_metadata.tsv` using `generate_tables.py` (which contains some documentation on how the sequence file is constructed and used).
+To do this, we run the SQL queries specified in `sequences/generate_metadata.tsv` using [generate_tables](../generate_tables.py) (which contains some documentation on how the sequence file is constructed and used).
 Mostly this is fairly straightforward, but we do note that for MAG we exclude documents with a `DocType` of Dataset or Patent.
 Additionally, we take every combination of the WOS titles, abstracts, and pubyear so that a match on any of these combinations will result in a match on the shared WOS id.

-Run: `python3 generate_tables.py <your dataset name> sequences/generate_metadata.tsv`
+From the project root, run: `python3 generate_tables.py <your dataset name> sequences/generate_metadata.tsv`

-Having generated these metadata tables, we now need to normalize the metadata.
-To do this, we used the [clean_corpus](utils/clean_corpus.py) script, which applies several text normalizations to the data.
+Having generated the metadata tables, we now need to normalize the metadata.
+To do this, we use the [clean_corpus](../utils/clean_corpus.py) script, which applies several text normalizations to the data.

-Export the data as JSONL to GCS and then run:
+Export the data as JSONL to GCS and then (from `utils`), run:

 ```
 python3 clean_corpus.py gs://<path to input data> \